 To help you in your visit to Santarém, I’ve prepared a road book with all the necessary information (GPS coordinates, links to Google Maps and a detailed map).

 Are you going to visit Santarém?
-Then don’t hesitate to book your car by clicking the link below.
+Then don’t hesitate to book your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you: